 Fill out a Motion for Stay of Proceedings

-A "motion" is your written request to the judge to enter certain orders.
 The Motion for Stay of Proceedings must explain how your military service materially affects your ability to participate in the case.
-To be considered, your motion must include the following:
+Your motion must include the following:

 - Facts stating how your military duty materially affects your ability to appear;